spectrum-health-systems/Tingen-Transmorger/ROADMAP.md

 ## Refactor

+- Providers are listed as PatientName in the database (I think)
 - Everything in ns:Database needs to be refactored.
 - MainWindow.MeetingDetails.cs needs to be refactored.
 - MainWindow.PatientDetails.cs needs to be refactored.